 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Several methods are proposed to clean and filter stormwater in the area before it flows into the Slough.
-These include underground injection control structures, manholes with manufactured stormwater treatment systems, sedimentation manholes, and green street planters.
-This new infrastructure will help control stormwater runoff during heavy rain events, improve water quality, and protect the Columbia Slough.
+To clean and filter stormwater in the area before it flows into the Slough, this project will construct 10 underground injection control structures, 12 manholes with manufactured stormwater treatment systems, 22 sedimentation manholes, and two green streets.
+These new structures will improve water quality, help control stormwater runoff during heavy rain events, and protect the Columbia Slough.

 What is a Green Street?

 Green streets are rain gardens that collect stormwater runoff from streets and allow water to soak into the ground as soil and vegetation filter pollutants.

 Currently when it rains, water flows from streets and sidewalks into the storm system that carries it directly to the Columbia Slough.
 The new green streets will collect and filter this polluted runoff before it enters the pipes or soaks into the ground to protect water quality in the Columbia Slough.